Barragek0/RuneshapePriceChecker/README.md

 ## Known Issues / Limitations
 - The new Skills and Supports don't have price data on poe.ninja, so the tool can't display prices for them.
-- If you use Lossless Scaling with this tool, you must use the 'WGC' Capture API.
+- If you use Lossless Scaling with this tool, you should use the 'WGC' Capture API.
 The tool may cause frame pacing issues if you are using the 'DXGI' API.

 ## Troubleshooting